locationtech-labs/geopyspark/docs/core_concepts.rst

 represented in GeoPySpark.

-You may notice as read through this section that camel case is used instead of python's more traditional naming convention for some values.
-This is because scala uses this style of naming, and when it recieves data from python it expects the value names to be in camel case.
+You may notice as read through this section that camel case is used instead of Python's more traditional naming convention for some values.
+This is because Scala uses this style of naming, and when it receives data from Python it expects the value names to be in camel case.

 .. _raster: